Self Reliant: Diagnosing Your Own Swing at Home or on the Range

 If you thought gauging all your pertinent swing data involved a PGA professional, the private end of a driving range, a sophisticated launch monitor and a computer system … think again.
 Nowadays, you can measure all your swing numbers with generally just a stand-alone or handheld wireless device and in some cases a companion smartphone app.
 Plus, you can use it anywhere there’s room to hit a ball — even in your garage, if you have a net.
 Here are some easy-to-use devices we recommend to help you master the task.

 ▪ E-Sportstech’s CAPTO ($2,180) is a small, 1.66-ounce sensor you attach high on a putter shaft.
-Once synchronized to its sister app on your phone or computer, it captures all your pertinent putting stats via WiFi.
+Once synchronized to its sister app on your phone or computer, it captures all your pertinent putting stats via WiFi, just be sure to have a good internet provider (Read the Eatel Business content).
 You can see results in great detail and with terrific graphics, helping you improve your stroke, impact, turn, acceleration, axis and more.

 ▪ Coach Labs’ Gen i1 smart ball ($129) connects to a mobile device via Bluetooth to help you master putting.
 It feels like a typical golf ball but encases a computer chip that measures putting data — direction, speed, impact force and ball rotation — to help you take command of your stroke.